Deep Seabed Mining: WWF takes legal action against the government

 • June 18, 2024

 The date for the trial is set.
-It will last five days from November 28th 2024.
+WWF-Norway's lawsuit against the government will be processed in Oslo District Court from November 28th to December 5th 2024.

 • May 23, 2024